facebook-pixel

 The U.’s board of trustees on Tuesday cleared the way for the deal involving New York private equity firm Otro Capital.

-The plan calls for the creation of Utah Brands & Entertainment, a company to oversee the athletics department’s revenue sources.
+The first-of-its-kind plan for a college athletics department calls for the creation of Utah Brands & Entertainment, a company to oversee major revenue sources.
 Otro Capital would be the minority owner of Utah Brands and handle operations such as ticket sales, media, stadium events, concessions, and trademark and licensing matters.

 The U., through its nonprofit University of Utah Growth Capital Partners Foundation, would have majority ownership of the company and Utah Athletic Director Mark Harlan would serve as the chairman of its board.
 The athletics department would continue to oversee student athletes and their scholarships, coaches, fundraising and NCAA compliance.